Health coaching

 Learning outcome 1

-• support people’s physical, mental, emotional and spiritual wellbeing in an integrated way by intentional identification of non-physical challenges to connect with emotional wellbeing
+- Support tāngata whaiora physical, mental, emotional and spiritual wellbeing in an integrated way by intentional identification of non-physical challenges to connect with emotional wellbeing.

-• work in a variety of settings which meet the needs of whaiora and whānau eg home visits, community settings, community classes, and groups
+- Work in various settings that meet the needs of tangata whaiora and whānau, e.g. home visits, community settings, community classes, and groups (virtual, in-person or phone).

-• operate with a trauma-informed approach, including recognition of historical and ongoing colonisation impacts and ACEs.
+- Operate within a trauma-informed approach, including recognition of historical and ongoing colonisation impacts and ACEs.

 Learning outcome 2

-Work collaboratively within the primary care team
+Work collaboratively within the primary health team

-• connect people with other team members to support continuity of care.
-Includes primary care, whānau ora and community organisation contexts
+- Connect people with other team members to support continuity of care.
+This includes primary care, whanau ora, and community organisation contexts.

-• time management to provide support to 8-10 people a day, including scheduled appointments, warm handovers, and meeting with whānau and groups
+- Manage time to support 6-8 visits a day, including scheduled appointments, warm handovers, and meeting with whanau and groups.

 Learning outcome 3

-• coach people to navigate the health and social systems
+- Coach tāngata whaiora to navigate the health and social systems

 Learning outcome 4

-Health coach maintains wellbeing and safety
+Health Coach maintains wellbeing and safety

 Health Coaching for Wellbeing – by Total Healthcare (Formally known as Tamaki Health – Health Coach Training)